neurodata-arxiv/blci/docs/source/overview.md

 ## How to **not** use BLCI

 BLCI is meant to be used a version control system.
-In fact it relies on [Git](https://git-scm.com/) for version control so using it as a version control system would be redundant.
+In fact it relies on [Git](https://git-scm.com/) for version control so using it as such redundant and gives you less control over your *commits*.
 If a user performs *git commits* without using the BLCI's `./bl` undefined behavior may occur.